University at Buffalo: Rankings and reputation

 The Environmental Protection Agency (EPA) ranks UB first on their "Green Power List" of top colleges and universities.
 In Kiplinger's "Best Values in Public Colleges" of 2017, the University at Buffalo ranks 54th in the nation for in-state students and 70th in the nation for out-of-state students.

 Research

-UB houses two of the eleven New York State Centers of Excellence: the Center of Excellence in Bioinformatics and Life Sciences (CBLS) and the Center of Excellence in Materials Informatics (CMI).
-Emphasis has been placed on developing a community of research scientists centered around an economic initiative to promote Buffalo and create the Center of Excellence for Bioinformatics and Life Sciences as well as other advanced biomedical and engineering disciplines.
+UB is classified as an R1 university and houses two of the thirteen New York State Centers of Excellence: the Center of Excellence in Bioinformatics and Life Sciences (CBLS) and the Center of Excellence in Materials Informatics (CMI).

 Total research expenditures for the fiscal year of 2017 were $401 million, ranking 59th nationally.
+Expenditures were up to $540 million by 2026.

 Libraries

 UB has nine libraries on its South (Buffalo), North (Amherst), and Downtown (Buffalo) campuses.
 The libraries' 4.3 million-plus print volumes are augmented by extensive digital resources, including full-text electronic journals, databases, media, and special collections, which include a collection of James Joyce manuscripts and artifacts.